retro16/acsi2stm/doc/gemdrive.md

 GemDrive injects itself in the system by providing a boot sector.
-This boot sector takes over the whole operating system and the STM32 can access freely the whole ST RAM and operating system.
+This boot sector takes over the whole operating system and the STM32 can access freely to the whole ST RAM and hardware.

 When booted, the STM32 injects the driver in RAM, then installs a hook for all GEMDOS calls.
-The driver is just a small stub taking less than 500 bytes of memory.
+The driver is just a small stub taking less than 512 bytes of memory.

 Each GEMDOS trap sends a single byte command to the STM32, then waits for